Bachelor of Science / Bachelor of Laws

 - Part-time internal = 10 years

-120 credit points; minimum 54 credit points at 300 level or above; minimum 72 credit points with a LAW prefix; minimum 42 credit points designated science; completion of a qualifying major within the Bachelor of Science component
+120 credit points; minimum 54 credit points at 300 level or above; minimum 72 credit points with a LAW prefix; minimum 42 credit points designated as science; completion of a qualifying major within the Bachelor of Science component

 Year 12 or equivalent